marcodsn/academic-chains/dataset/README.md

 ### Data Collection and Processing

-> **Update:** We now use Curator for our pipeline!
+> **[21/04/2025]** We now use Curator for our pipeline!
 Check out how we did that at [academic-chains/scripts/curator](https://github.com/marcodsn/academic-chains/tree/main/scripts/curator)

 The creation pipeline involved the following steps:

 1.  **Metadata Gathering:** We used the `arxiv` python API wrapper to fetch metadata for papers from the fields of Quantitative Biology (q-bio) and General Economics (econ.GN), filtering by Relevance.
-2.  **PDF Text Extraction:** Text was then extracted from source PDFs using the `docling` library, in markdown format.
+2.  **PDF Text Extraction:** Text was then extracted from source PDFs using the [`docling`](https://github.com/docling-project/docling) library, in markdown format.
 3.  **Reasoning Chain Extraction:** An LLM (for this demo, we used `gemini-2.5-flash-preview-04-17`, `gemini-2.5-pro-exp-03-25`, and `deepseek-ai/DeepSeek-V3`) was prompted, using few-shot examples with curated paper-to-reasoning samples, to extract the reasoning chain/s from the selected papers.

     *   **Generating Intuition:** A key aspect of our generation prompt instructs the LLM to adopt the persona of the researcher *before* experiments are conducted.
 This encourages the generation of reasoning chains that reflect not just logical steps, but also the hypotheses, explorations, and **intuitions** based on the core concepts, capturing the exploratory thinking process inherent in research, rather than simply summarizing final results, while still being grounded by the evidence presented in the paper.